Subscribe to our Nas.io (Nas Academy) channel to access exclusive resources for FREE, or join our chat community. Keep safe!

 ILO C190 is meant to push for a workplace free from harassment and violence.
 If ratified by governments around the world, said countries will have to legislate laws to operationalize the framework adopted on June 21, 2019.

-The Philippine government has yet to ratify this but has taken steps to identify the gaps in our laws but news reports also indicated that a technical working group has been formed.
+The Philippines has yet to ratify this but has taken steps to identify the gaps in our laws but news reports also indicated that a technical working group has been formed joined 37 other nations, and the 1st ASIAN country to ratify ILO C190.

-Is workplace harassment the same as office bullying?
+Is workplace harassment the same as office bullying and workplace discrimination?

 workplace bullying is also harassment